 The goal of the Miller-Dwan Foundation is to improve people’s health and wellness both locally and in our surrounding region.
 We encourage and support healthy lifestyles while prioritizing larger healthcare-related collaborative efforts for greater systemic impact.
 We support community and hospital based programs, including promising solutions for diagnosed medical conditions that align with our mission.

-OUR FUNDING FOCUSES:
+OUR FUNDING AREAS:

 - Healthcare services (vs. human services/social services)